 Every company would like to thwart any takeover attempt at any cost and uses various strategies to stall that.
 Poison Put is one of these strategies.
-Thus, a Poison Put is a defense mechanism used by a target company to avoid a hostile takeover.
-In this, a target company issue bonds that need to be redeemed before maturity, in case of a takeover.
+Thus, a Poison Put is a pre-offer defense mechanism used by a target company to avoid a hostile takeover.
+In this, a target company issue bonds that need to be redeemed before maturity in case of a takeover.
 This means the bondholders will have to be redeemed before the completion of the takeover.
 The whole idea and objective while following this strategy is to increase the cost of take over or the debt burden for the corporate raider.

 Such types of defense strategies are legal.

 How Poison Put Work?